vijayanajay/simplest/docs/memory.md

 8. **Exception Layer Confusion:** Handle exceptions at appropriate layer
 9. **Incomplete Package API Exposure:** When refactoring code into submodules (e.g., `utils.py`), failing to export the necessary functions from the package's `__init__.py`.
 This breaks the public API contract, leading to `ImportError` in consuming modules. **Fix:** Always review and update the package's `__init__.py` and `__all__` list to explicitly export all symbols intended for public use.
 10. **Module/Package Name Collision:** Avoid creating a `.py` file and a directory with the same name (e.g., `reporting.py` and `reporting/`) in the same package.
 This leads to ambiguous `ImportError`s.
 If refactoring a module into a package, delete the original `.py` file.
+11. **Missing Type Hint Imports:** A function signature in one module uses a type hint for a class defined in another module, but the `import` statement is missing.
+This leads to a `NameError` during static analysis or test collection. **Fix:** Ensure all external types used in function signatures are explicitly imported.

 ## CLI Orchestration & Error Handling